rails/rails/guides/source/concerns.md

  end
 ```

-The module name TimeRangeValidators allows us to store other functions in this module should we need to down the road.
+The module name TimeRangeValidators allows us to store other methods in this module should we need to down the road.
 A more specific name would make the functionality of the module too limited.

 Using the Concern within Controllers and/or Models - making code DRYer